 Warm up with a convivial aperitif and pre-dinner canapés in the Morning Room, where a variety of whiskies are there for the sampling, or opt for a house cocktail like the Long Zest, made with Glenmorangie Original, angostura bitters, and Fever-Tree ginger ale.
 Soon enough, you’ll be whisked off to the dining room, where dinner (all meals are included in the room rate) is served around a communal dining table.
 And while the seating may be family-style, the ingredients are all gourmet.
-Head chef David Graham’s hearty Scottish fare like black pepper-crusted Scottish beef and, yes, haggis, complements the house’s collection of aromatic single malts.
+Head chef John Wilson’s hearty Scottish fare like black pepper-crusted Scottish beef and, yes, haggis, complements the house’s collection of aromatic single malts.

 Be sure to fuel up at breakfast for the brisk morning walk that’s ahead.
 Once you’ve pulled on a pair of wellies and a rain jacket, head out for a guided walk along the beach to a recreation of the famed Hilton of Cadboll Stone conducted by the piece’s sculptor Barry Grove.
 Grove, who lives nearby and gives tours upon request, was commissioned to create an exact replica of the ancient stone, which dates back to 800 AD.
 The detailed carving and Grove’s explanation of his techniques are not to be missed.

 You may still be full from the morning’s sausage and eggs but you’ll want to make room for a private cheese tasting with local purveyor Highland Fine Cheeses.
 Naturally, the cheeses will be paired with a curated variety of Glenmorangie’s whiskies.
 Once your buzz wears off, chances are you’ll crave some sort of physical activity.
 Luckily, the Glenmorangie has just unveiled an unlikely partnership with Renovo: a stunning $7,000 bicycle crafted from former whisky barrels.
-The machine is lightweight and sleek, making for a ride smooth that’s almost as smooth as a sip of single malt.
+The machine is lightweight and sleek, making for a ride that’s almost as smooth as a sip of single malt.

 Take the bike for a spin over to Anta, a local vendor of Scottish wares (think pottery and Tartan linens) and recharge with a spot of tea at the attached café before hopping back on the bike.